project-bitmark/bitmark/README.md

 All Bitmark software releases are published through the github release process, you can download the [latest release](https://github.com/project-bitmark/bitmark/releases) from the releases tab above.

-## v0.9.7.3 Update to compile with newer TLS / SSL libraries in Ubutnu 18-20 and Debian 10
+## v0.9.7.4 Works with newer TLS / SSL libraries in Ubuntu 18-20 and Debian 10
-March 7, 2021   This branches off Master's tag v0.9.7.2 to develop use of the latest TLS/SSL libraries in Ubuntu 20 The goal are a) stable release v0.9.7.4, to be compatible with all previous 0.9.7.x series versions. and b) binary releases for the latest major OS's: Ubuntu 16-20, Debian 10, CentOS 7-8, Mac & Windows.
+This release branches off Master's tag v0.9.7.2 to use the latest TLS/SSL libraries. v0.9.7.4, is compatible with all previous 0.9.7.x series versions.

 ## Eight Algortihm mPoW Hard Fork (v0.9.7)